 WHERE: 230 East First Street, Downtown Tulsa

-The Jantz Family have opened their hearts and land for the enjoyment of all ages with their over 300,000 square foot living field maze.
-Six colored flags, an observation bridge and four exits are there to help you.
+The Jantz Family has opened their hearts and land for the enjoyment of all ages with their over 300,000 square foot living field maze.
+Six colored flags, an observation bridge, and multiple exits are there to help you.
 For extra fun, navigate the mazes on Saturday night with a flashlight!
 Feel a little overwhelmed by the size of that maze?
 They have plenty of things to do such as a petting zoo, dino dig, hay bale maze for the youngsters, a pumpkin patch, and a concession stand.
 Try to find your way through a 300,000 sq. ft. living Field Maze.
-For high adventure, try the six acre, “Jungle Maze.”
+For high adventure, try the six-acre, “Jungle Maze.”
 No flags or maps to help you through this one!
-For the brave of heart, an extra fee will allow you to zipline across the largest field of maze.

 WHERE: 39232 231st Street South in Porter